 Vibrant mix of all kinds of people

-Deutsche Wohnen invested around 35 million euros in its residential property around the Hellersdorfer Promenade between 2014 and 2018.
+In the northeast of the district lies the Hellersdorfer Promenade.
+Deutsche Wohnen invested around 35 million euros in this neighbourhood between 2014 and 2018.
 With its green spaces, the area has developed its own special character – particularly when the cherry trees are in bloom.
 The tenants have a significant stake in this.
 They were closely involved in the process of redesigning the outdoor facilities in consultation events with Deutsche Wohnen.
 To further revitalise the neighbourhood, Deutsche Wohnen also built balconies along the promenade, thereby enhancing quality of life and living.
 Today the Hellersdorfer Promenade is home to a vibrant mix of all kinds of people: long-standing Hellersdorfer residents who have lived there since day one alongside young families, singles and couples.

 The local neighbourhood management and several committed associations and institutions actively work to ensure a good community atmosphere.
 Deutsche Wohnen supports this very important work by providing funds and commercial spaces.